 People unfamiliar with poker’s popularity might be surprised that online poker is a thriving, legitimate industry worth billions of dollars that allows skilled poker players to make a very comfortable living.

 Actually making a full-time living from online poker is a serious challenge that’s not for everyone but that doesn’t mean there aren’t countless recreational poker players who manage to score some serious spending money.

-Don’t forget that amateur poker player Chris Moneymaker qualified for the 2003 WSOP Main Event through $40 online satellite and went on to win the entire thing for $2.5 million to gain instant fame and fortune.
+Don’t forget that amateur poker player Chris Moneymaker qualified for the 2003 World Series of Poker Main Event through $40 online satellite and went on to win the entire thing for $2.5 million to gain instant fame and fortune.